divya-ranka/PDFChat_Langchain/README.md

-# PDFChat_Langchain

 # PdfChat App with Langchain and OpenAI

-This is a small project that uses Langchain and OpenAI to build a PdfChat app.
+This is a small template that uses Langchain and OpenAI to build a PdfChat app.
 The app leverages OpenAI for question-answering capabilities and Langchain for text processing and retrieval.

 ## Features